 $ pecl install memcached

-Hit return when the installation scripts asks you for the
+You can safely hit enter when the installation scripts asks you for paths and configuration options:

 Now you’ve installed the